dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

     };
 ~~~

-The `onReceive()` method will be invoked when the DJI Product connection status change, we can us it to update our aircraft's location.
+The `onReceive()` method will be invoked when the DJI Product connection status change, we can use it to update our aircraft's location.

 Next, let's implement the `initFlightController()` method and invoke it inside the `onProductConnectionChange()` method: